BMW-lab-MSU/WL-KSVD/README.md

 - R. Matsuo, R. Nakamura and H. Ohsaki, "Sparse representation of network topology with k-SVD algorithm", 2019 IEEE 43rd Annual Computer Software and Applications Conference (COMPSAC), jul 2019.
 - H. Cai, V. W. Zheng and K. C.-C. Chang, "A comprehensive survey of graph embedding: Problems techniques and applications", IEEE Transactions on Knowledge and Data Engineering, vol. 30, pp. 1616-1637, sep 2018.

+# Funding
+This research was conducted with the U.S. Department of Homeland Security (DHS) Science and Technology Directorate (S&T) under contract 70RSAT22CB0000005.
+Any opinions contained herein are those of the authors and do not necessarily reflect those of DHS S&T.